 Leverhulme ECF Project

 The history of pre-Einsteinian gravitational theories has been almost entirely focussed on the work and influence of Isaac Newton.
 To challenge the Newtonocentrism that dominated older histories, my Leverhulme ECF project is a history of ideas about gravity from around 1200 up to 1800 that addresses the conceptual, methodological, and disciplinary aspects of key theories; relates them to religious and metaphysical concerns; and situates them in several relevant intellectual traditions.
 Although the focus of my project will be on gravitational concepts, I will also pay attention to the ways in which theorists made use of supporting instrumental evidence, and I will analyse how ideas were circulated in letters, journals and books throughout Europe.

 - Renaissance Occult Sciences

 - Isaac Newton; Newtonianism in the Eighteenth Century

 - PhD in Science and Technology Studies, University of Edinburgh

 - MSc in Intellectual History, University of Edinburgh

-- Method, Magnetism and Matter Theory: Handling “Occult Qualities” in the Seventeenth Century and Newton’s Natural Philosophy (Brill, forthcoming).
+- Handling “Occult Qualities” in the Scientific Revolution: Disciplines and New Approaches to Natural Philosophy, c.1570-1730 (Brill, forthcoming).